cyberCBM/ScPlayer/README.md

 #ScTeam

-CsTeam is SUM of LoKo(people) willingly developes ScPlayer.
+ScTeam is SUM of LoKo(people) willingly developes ScPlayer.
 CyberCBM Owns most rights[;-)] (Though GPUV2 Licence) and responsible for work inside ScPlayer.
 Other helping Members in ScTeam are NREZ, Hammer, ParT, Vrushabh.

 ## License Copyright (C) 2012 by ScPlayer Team